 Although Steve is well known in the physiotherapy community for his passion regarding continuing education and being up to date on the best research available, he believes that the most important component of his clinical practice is the relationships he builds with his patients.
 The focus of each session is to listen and understand what each patient wants to achieve, and to then go onto assisting them towards that goal, big or small.
 His treatments consist of hands on treatment, exercise and education and they’re individualized for each patient.
 Steve is excited to join the team at Tall Tree Integrated Health.
 He looks forward to the collaborative experience of working with excellent clinicians, continuing to grow as a therapist, and to provide the best possible care for his patients.

 Steve received an undergraduate degree from the University of Victoria before attending the McMaster University physiotherapy program in Hamilton, Ontario.
 He graduated summa cum laude, or in English “With the highest academic distinction” in 1999 before returning to Victoria to work in private practice.
 He has extensive post graduate education and previously served as CBI Health’s Senior Clinical Educator for seven years.
 Along with maintaining a full-time musculoskeletal practice, Steve is a regular guest lecturer at the University of British Columbia’s physiotherapy program and is a regular clinical instructor for students from across Canada.
 He has been published in a number of journals and previously served as Chief Editor for the Orthopaedic Division Review from 2005 to 2007.
 Steve was recognized for his clinical achievements in 2014 when he was chosen to receive the award for clinical excellence from the Physiotherapy Association of British Columbia.
-Steve has recently completed his Transitional Doctorate of Physical Therapy.
+Steve also completed a Transitional Doctorate of Physical Therapy.